Yoga is more than just postures…it’s a whole approach to life.

 All the answers are inside of you

 Studying and applying yoga philosophy is no easy task - the concepts can be challenging to grasp and they must be integrated if we wish to apply them our daily life.
-16 cards from the Mystic Yogi Oracle cover the entire 8 limbs, making yoga philosophy easy to learn with:
+To aid in this exploration, you’ll receive a unique 8 limbs study deck from the Mystic Yogi Oracle - developed by Zamir Dhanji & Paola Vega.

 Symbolic art that activates hidden connections in the subconscious